knative/release/README.md

 ## Serving

-This roster is seeded with all approvers from Serving workgroups.
+This roster is seeded with all approvers from Serving workgroups, plus additional volunteers.

 - dprotaso
 - julz
 - markusthoemmes
 - nak3
+- psschwei
 - yanweiguo
 - ZhiminXiang